IntelRealSense/realsense-ros/camera/README.md

         R200_LR_GAIN
         R200_EMITTER_ENABLED
         R200_LR_EXPOSURE               (Must be set only if R200_LR_AUTO_EXPOSURE_ENABLED is disabled)
-    Following are the options that can only be set dynamically in the R200 camera.
+    Following are the parameters that can only be set dynamically in the R200 camera.
         R200_LR_AUTO_EXPOSURE_ENABLED
         R200_AUTO_EXPOSURE_TOP_EDGE    (Must be set only if R200_LR_AUTO_EXPOSURE_ENABLED is enabled) R200_AUTO_EXPOSURE_BOTTOM_EDGE (Must be set only if R200_LR_AUTO_EXPOSURE_ENABLED is enabled)